UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/system_access/index.md

         <img src="images/MobaXterm-session.png" title="MobaXterm session" width="650px"/>

         From there, select **SSH** and enter ```hpc.arizona.edu``` under **Remote host**.
-Next, select the box next to **Specify username** and enter your UArizona NetID.
+Next, select the box next to **Specify username** and enter your Arizona NetID.
 To connect, click OK at the bottom of the screen:

         <img src="images/MobaXterm-connect.png" title="MobaXterm SSH" width="650"/>

-        This will open a terminal and will prompt you for your UArizona password.
+        This will open a terminal and will prompt you for your Arizona password.
 You will then need to Duo-authenticate.
 If everything is successful, you will be connected to the bastion host.

 Once you reach the bastion host, regardless of method, you should see the following: